ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 We need to stress again that you should only do so either if you are very curious, or (which we hope for) intend to help us fix them.

-**Contributors:** Marek Dvoroznak, Barak Itkin, Jehan Pagès, Michael Natterer
+**Contributors:** Marek Dvoroznak, Barak Itkin, Jehan Pagès, Michael Natterer…

 ## Digital painting improvements